FZU-N/URWKV/README.md

 ![](README_md_files/e4f9c500-5190-11f0-847b-8bd8db6e5334.jpeg?v=1&type=image)

-**Note:** To ensure fairness, if a comparison method does not provide pretrained weights, we retrain it using the recommended settings provided by the authors.
+To ensure fairness, if a comparison method does not provide pretrained weights, we retrain it using the recommended settings provided by the authors.
 Otherwise, we use the officially released pretrained weights for evaluation.
 All results are evaluated using a unified script, `measure_pair.py`.
 In this paper, the following methods were retrained: SNR-Net, FourLLIE, UHDFour, LLFormer, Retinexformer, BiFormer, RetinexMamba, LEDNet, PDHAT, MIRNet, Restormer, and MambaIR.
 The corresponding visual comparison results will be released later.

 ## Citation